divad4686/divad4686.github.io/_posts/2018-11-01-microservices.md

 If you are using Stored Procedures you can insert in the outbox table there.

-Another option is to capture the changes using a db trigger over the table that contains the data you want to take out, in this trigger you can store in the outbox table.
+Another option is to capture the changes using a db trigger over the table that contains the data you want to take out.
+In this trigger you can store in the outbox table.
 This is a good option when you have a big codebase, with multiple stored procedures, and don't really know for sure where is the data being updated, but it should be treated as a last resource, triggers are usually hard to maintain,

 After storing the outbox table, you will need a cron job to regularly read this table and publish the events to your streaming service, maybe extracting additional data when necessary.
 You have to be careful though, additional queries should only be done on indexed columns, so you don't overload the database.